Writer's Guidelines

 AUDIENCE/DISTRIBUTION

-Sebastopol residents.
-It's great to be able to talk to a mainstream
+of Sebastopol residents.
+It's great to be able to talk to a

 ARTICLE LENGTH

-which is about 1.5 pages of space, after graphics, etc. So articles
+page, which is about 1.5 pages of space, after graphics,

-(50-150 words).
-We sometimes have feature articles on key topics that
+sometimes have feature articles on key topics that are

 WRITING STYLE